cosmos/ibc/spec/ics-004-channel-and-packet-semantics/README.md

 }
 ```

-Unordered channels MUST always write a acknowledgement (even an empty one) to this path so that the absence of such can be used as proof-of-timeout.
-Ordered channels MAY write an acknowledgement, but are not required to.

 ### Versioning

 During the handshake process, two ends of a channel come to agreement on a version bytestring associated